castocolina/clone_sonar/README.md

-# clone_sonar
+# sonar_sync

-# Compose SonarQube 7.x
+# Compose SonarQube 8.x-community

-Repository for image and container creation with sonarqube with the purpose of clone remote base sonarqube.
+The purpose of this repository is sync profiles & quality gates from remote sonarqube with tasks for image generation.

 #### Motivation